Dr. Cara McDermott: Taking NEXT STEPs to Move Patient Care, Geriatric Research Forward

 As multimorbidity skyrockets among American adults and the age of multimorbidity onset drops, the innovative grant will leverage new data to improve care continuity and address multimorbidity.

 “We're seeing it (multimorbidity) occur at younger and younger ages, and we're seeing people who aren't necessarily older adults who have to go to SNFs for rehab,” Dr. McDermott said.
-“So, it's something that is applicable, not just to older adults, but also middle-aged adults who are experiencing multimorbidity.
+“So, it's applicable, not just to older adults, but also middle-aged adults who are experiencing multimorbidity.
 If we can get them on better trajectories earlier, then we might be able to avoid poor outcomes even more so when they're older, frailer, and more likely to have medication-related adverse events.”

-The two aims of the study are to determine the effectiveness of COPD medication receipt on rehospitalization and SNF discharge to home, accounting for COPD disease severity, then quantify the impact of benzodiazepine and hypnotic medication use on the outcomes of hospitalization and home discharge, controlling for appropriate COPD medication use.
+The two aims of the study are to determine the effectiveness of COPD medication receipt on rehospitalization and SNF discharge to home, accounting for COPD disease severity, and then quantify the impact of benzodiazepine and hypnotic medication use on the outcomes of hospitalization and home discharge, controlling for appropriate COPD medication use.

-COPD exacerbations and rehospitalizations are expensive and impact quality of life, but interventions to date have tended to focus primarily around dementia.
+COPD exacerbations and rehospitalizations are expensive and impact quality of life, but interventions to date have tended to focus primarily on dementia.
 This is particularly frustrating to patients and providers alike, especially since the Centers for Medicare and Medicaid Services has a quality measure for SNFs based on the annual risk-standardized rate of unplanned, all-cause hospital readmissions.
 More readmissions thus penalize patients and providers alike.

 People with COPD also tend to have high rates of anxiety, depression, pain, and insomnia.
-As a result, there is concern about medications that cross into the central nervous system may cause an altered mental status resulting in predisposition to falls.
+As a result, there is concern about medications that cross into the central nervous system may cause an altered mental status, resulting in a predisposition to falls.
 This is further complicated for COPD patients who are often prescribed corticosteroids that thin the bone, leading to a higher rate of fractures after falling.

-“Of course, hip fractures are associated with mortality so we want to minimize this as much as possible, McDermott said.
-“This research helps patients in terms of getting their medications that they need, and also hopefully getting their symptoms under control which, in turn, allows them to participate in rehab so that they can go home.
+“Of course, hip fractures are associated with mortality, so we want to minimize this as much as possible, McDermott said.
+“This research helps patients in terms of getting their medications that they need, and also hopefully getting their symptoms under control, which, in turn, allows them to participate in rehab so that they can go home.
 Many of them never go home.
 So, if we can optimize their medications to reduce symptom burden, then perhaps we can get them over the finish line to get out of the hospital, participate in rehab, and go home.”

-The Really Big Question
+The Big Question

-“Somebody could have six medications and the medications are totally appropriate given their comorbidities, or somebody could have three medications that may not be necessary and give them a very high risk of falls and delirium,” she added.
+“Somebody could have six medications and the medications are appropriate given their comorbidities, or somebody could have three medications that may not be necessary and give them a very high risk of falls and delirium,” she added.
 “If we can make sure that people's COPD regimens are optimized before they go to the SNF, then can we reduce the use of these potentially harmful medications because their symptoms are under control, and thus avoid adverse events down the pike.
 That's important for older adults in general because prescribing cascades are very common to them, so we want to avoid prescribing cascades and polypharmacy whenever possible.”

-She has a K23 award from the National Heart, Lung and Blood Institute around reducing polypharmacy and fall risk for multimorbid adults with COPD that largely focuses on people in outpatient settings or not in SNFs, a different group of participants whose disease severity fluctuates.
+She has a K23 award from the National Heart, Lung, and Blood Institute around reducing polypharmacy and fall risk for multimorbid adults with COPD that largely focuses on people in outpatient settings or not in SNFs, a different group of participants whose disease severity fluctuates.
 Data from the pilot will support her R01 application to do more work with care transitions for people living with multimorbidity and COPD who are going from hospitals to nursing homes.

-See also: Duke HOPE Smooths Transition to Skilled Nursing Facilities
+See also: Duke HOPE Smooths Transition to Skilled Nursing Facilities.

 Share